2 Management structures and responsibilities

-Table 5 outlines an entity's obligation to report security incidents to external entities, including those mandated in Requirement 3.5 Non-compliance with reporting of security incidents obligations is considered a security incident.
+PSPF Policy: Reporting on security outlines an entity's obligation to report security incidents to external entities.
+Non-compliance with reporting of security incidents obligations is considered a security incident.

 Where a suspected security incident involves the major compromise of official information or other resources that originate from, or are the responsibility of another entity, it is important to seek advice from the originating entity prior to instigating any investigation.
 The originating entity may have operational security requirements that need to be applied to the investigation.
 In some cases, it may be more appropriate that the originating or responsible entity carries out the investigation.

 Detecting security incidents

 Early detection of a security incident and timely reporting to the CSO or security advisor is critical to expedite protection, containment and recovery.
 Establishing simple channels for personnel, contractors and personnel travelling or working remotely to report security incidents, or suspected incidents, is an effective approach to ensuring timely reporting.

 Many potential security incidents are observed by personnel.
 It is important that all personnel, including contractors, understand how and when to report potential incidents or concerns.
 The Attorney‑General's Department recommends that security incident reporting and consequences, with practical examples, be included in security awareness training.